 Choose your puppy's playmates carefully.
 It’s important to know that their playmates are properly cared for, regularly vetted and vaccinated in order to reduce the likelihood of contracting an illness, disease or parasites.
 Avoid allowing your puppy to play with another puppy if you’re at all concerned about the other puppy’s health.
 It’s just not worth the risk.

 Look for puppies that have a play style that will match your puppy’s.
 Some puppies are more comfortable with non-contact forms of play and find great joy in simply running and chasing or being chased.
 Others might enjoy more physical forms of play like wrestling and dive-bombing.
 When puppies have mismatched play styles, it can be a problem.
-If a softer-natured puppy is constantly being dive-bombed or chased down by a more rambunctious pup, it can cause concern or worry for that puppy and can eventually lead to a loss of confidence around other dogs.
+If a soft-natured puppy is constantly being dive-bombed or chased down by a more rambunctious pup, it can cause concern or worry for that puppy and can eventually lead to a loss of confidence around other dogs.
 It can also lead to the more boisterous puppy becoming a bully as they learn to push their weight around - literally and figuratively.
 Mismatched play can also lead to injury (puppies have soft growth plates), frustration, and even fights.

 Take size into consideration.
 Accidents happen and can happen even more easily when there is a size difference.
 While it can certainly be cute to watch a Chihuahua puppy play with a Labrador puppy, it wouldn’t take much for the Chihuahua to be injured.
 One body slam, flop, or misplaced paw on the Labrador’s part and there’s a good chance the Chihuahua will be hurt.